Oncology (cancer) treatment in South Korea

-Lung Cancer: It developes in the cells in the bronchi or in the lung’s bronchioles and alveoli.
-Lung cancer is the most common types of cancer, accounting for almost 15% of the total cancer cases.
+Lung Cancer: Develops in the cells in the bronchi or in the lung’s bronchioles and alveoli.
+Lung cancer is the most common types of cancer, accounting for 15% of the total cases.
 It is recommendable for people who has smoked more than 30 packs of cigarettes over the last decade to have medical examinations.

 More kinds of cancer treatments available in South Korea*

 Stomach Cancer: Gastric cancer is a malignant tumor emerging from the lining of the stomach.
-As in many kinds of cancer, the survival rate increases when it is found during the early stages.
-Some of the stomach cancer symptoms are indigestion or stomach discomfort, a bloated feeling after consuming food, a mild nausea and heartburn.
+As in many kinds of cancer, the survival rate increases when it’s found during the early stages.
+Some of the stomach cancer symptoms include indigestion or stomach discomfort.
+Also, a bloated feeling after consuming food and a mild nausea and heartburn.

 Colorectal Cancer: Colon cancer, rectal cancer or bowel cancer are other names for the same type of cancer.
 The majority of the cases are due to lifestyle factors such as: obesity, smoking, low or no physical activity, eating large quantities of red and processed meat, and alcohol consumption.
 The symptoms can vary depending the area.
 Noteworthy are: blood in the stool, loss of appetite and weight and constipation.